Results trust hub

 Strike rate

-Lay Picks strike rate is calculated as lay wins divided by lay wins plus lay losses.
-The denominator is settled public PLAY recommendations only.
+Lay wins divided by lay wins plus lay losses.
+Only settled public PLAY recommendations are included.

-A high strike rate does not remove liability risk.
-Lay betting losses can be larger than the stake because the downside depends on the lay odds.
+A high strike rate does not remove risk.
+Lay betting losses depend on odds and liability, not just stake size.

 Counting rules by result status

-These rules keep the public record conservative.
-The aim is not to maximise a headline number; it is to show a clean record of what happened to published lay recommendations.
+The aim is a clean record of what happened to published lay recommendations.

 Published PLAY